pydio/pydio-doc-admin-guide/4_access_control_and_security/3_action_parameters.md

 ![capture](/images/4_access_control_and_security/action_parameters_menu.png)

-for example let's choose `application parameters`,
+for example let's choose `application parameters`, and click on the **+** on the top right.

-The interface will look like this,
+Now you will have a menu displaying, the interface will look like this.

 ![capture](/images/4_access_control_and_security/action_parameters_interface.png)

-it's a list
+it's a list of every actions and parameters that you can configure.

 #### Actions